Crafttino21/GalaxyLY7/README.md

-# GalaxyLY7
+Hey, Thanks for Your interesst on GalaxyLY7 :)

-This is Just a Small Python Script to test Basic Websites with Layer7 DOS Attacks :)
+This is a Small Self coded and Not Finished Script Framework to check Sites on They Stress test performance :)

+THIS IS FOR EDUCATION AND LEGAL OPERATION ONLY!!!
+Dont hit site without permission and DONT HIT .gov OR .edu SITES!!!

+Methods:
+- HTTP-GET Flood
+- HTTP-REQUEST Flood
+- HTTP-MIX Flood

+Planed for the Next updates:
+- Better Performance
+- More Methods
+- Checks for Layer4 and Layer7
+- Layer 4 Methods
+- Bypassed Methods
+- Bug Fixing :)